Nick Moon

-Nick Moon (born May 31, 1996) is an American soccer player who plays as a winger and fullback for San Diego Loyal in the USL Championship.
+Nick Moon (born May 31, 1996) is an American soccer player who plays as a winger and fullback for the Tampa Bay Rowdies.

 Career

 Collegiate and Amateur Career

 Moon played college soccer at the University of Wisconsin–Milwaukee.
 He was a four-year starter with the team and made over 71 appearances for them.
 During his time with the Milwaukee Panthers he was one of the most dynamic offensive players in the Horizon League and was named to the All-Great Lakes Regional Teams.
 While in college, Moon also played for Lane United, a USL League Two team in Oregon.
 He played two seasons with the team and made 24 appearances, scoring 12 goals.

 Professional career

 Moon signed his first professional contract with Lansing Ignite after impressing the team's coaching staff at one of their open tryouts.
 In his first season with the club he was considered one of USL League One's standout defensive players, while also maintaining an attacking threat.
 Leading into the league playoffs, Moon was one of the team's leaders in appearances.

 In December 2019, Moon joined USL Championship side Indy Eleven.

 Moon moved to USL Championship club San Diego Loyal on January 7, 2022.

+Following the demise of San Diego Loyal, Moon later joined USL Championship side Tampa Bay Rowdies ahead of their 2024 season.